Prostate cancer is the most common tumor in men. The American Cancer Society estimates that 220,800 men will be diagnosed with the disease in 2015.

 Medical school taught that this was “The Holy Grail” of stopping prostate cancer dead in its tracks.

-A common treatment for prostate cancer is chemical castration, drugs that cut the body’s production of testosterone and related hormones.
+A standard treatment for prostate cancer is chemical castration, drugs that cut the body’s production of testosterone and related hormones.

 The fact that this treatment often resulted in hellish side effects was either ignored or rationalized by the depressing mantra of “at least he’s still alive.”